polakowo/vectorbt/README.md

 - Technical indicators with full Numba support
     - Moving average and STD, Bollinger Bands, RSI, Stochastic Oscillator, MACD, and more.
-    - Each indicator offers methods for generating signals and plotting
+    - Each offering methods for generating signals and plotting
-    - Each indicator allows arbitrary parameter combinations, from arrays to Cartesian products
+    - Each allowing arbitrary parameter combinations, from arrays to Cartesian products
     - Indicator factory for building complex technical indicators in a simple way

 ```python-repl